rupendrads/CodeTest/README.md

     * The description of the item
 * If a user clicks on an item then show more detail:
     * The category of the item
     * A list of the applicable Members if there are any.
 This is described in the Members collection of an event.
-For each Member use their ID property to call a separate service and show:
+For each Member use their ID attribute to call a separate service and show:
         * Party
         * MemberFrom
         * FullTitle